-The P60 form is made of different sections to help summarise all the crucial tax and salary information succinctly and in an easy to understand way.
+The P60 form is made of different sections to help summarise important tax and salary information succinctly and in an easy to understand way.
 Here’s the meaning of each of the boxes on the P60 to help you read yours:

 5. What is a P60 Form Used For?

-Apart from being a legal requirement for your Employer, there are some other uses for a P60 meaning you may want to keep hold of it safely.
+Apart from being a legal requirement for your employer, there are some other uses for a P60.
+Therefore, you may want to keep hold of it safely.

 5.1 To Claim Back Overpaid Tax